ICT-Mahidol/2023-ITCS473-GluayGluay/README.md

 - **Goal**: Validate that the puzzle correctly identifies the availability of a slot after moves have been made.

-- **Characteristics**:
-  - **Interface-Based**: Ensuring that `isSlotAvailable` returns the accurate boolean value reflecting the availability of a slot.
-  - **Functionality-Based**: Verifying that the puzzle’s state correctly updates and reflects in slot availability after a move.

 - **Testable Functions**:
   - `makeMove(int row, int col, String value, boolean isModifiable)`
   - `isSlotAvailable(int row, int col)`